 When looking for shade, consider returning to the basics.
 A fun-looking umbrella can beautify your green lawn, giving your yard the ultimate look of pool culture and style.
 Vintage or retro furnishings with a cool umbrella that complements your pool tile or theme would also be an amazing choice.

-An offset umbrella is held high up by an unattached post toward one side instead of in the center.
 They can spread 10 to 13 feet, which is ideal for shielding huge open-air areas from the sun.
 Their mechanics allow for the perfectly shaded area in your backyard.

 Pop-Up Canopies